MarkHash/Markdown-HTML-Converter/README.md

 * Download and install python and [Markdown](https://pypi.org/project/Markdown/) if you don’t have it already.

 ### Deployment
-* Run a command `python3 file-converter.py markdown input_file output_file` to convert the md file.
+* Run a command `python file-converter.py markdown input_file output_file` to convert the md file.